 Once you know it’s something you’re going to be able to afford, you can start to think about your initial design concepts.
 While this may be something you already have a rough idea on, getting all of your thoughts down onto paper will help you process exactly what it is you’re looking for.

 For me, I came up with a list of twelve different designs, which I whittled down to four that I knew I wanted to release right away.
 From there, I was able to develop the idea further so that I could create a brief for my designer.
 Of course, this information was put into a spreadsheet because I can’t seem to go a day without logging onto my Google Drive.

 As you start to develop your ideas further, you can make as many changes as you want.
 At this stage, it’s important to remember that nothing is final.

 Find A Designer That Suits Your Style (Or Design Them Yourself)

-Now that you have a clear idea of what you want your designs to look like, you have two options when it comes to creating the designs.
+Now that you have a clear idea of what you want your designs to look like, you have two options when it comes to creating your own t-shirt line designs.

 Finding A Designer

 As I don’t have a lot of skills when it comes to design, I decided to work with a designer to create my collection.
 I had just spent a couple of hours scrolling through different designers on Instagram when a friend of mine suggested someone that she knew fit my aesthetic.
 Having fallen in love with her designs instantly, I reached out and the rest was history.

 As I know it’s not that easy for everyone, here are some questions you may want to ask when you’re looking for a designer for yourself:

 - Are they able to work within your budget?